“From now on, I will think of you as my apostles”

 Prayer for the Holy Father

-Blessed Mother of Jesus, protect our Holy Father, Benedict XVI, and bless his intentions.
+Blessed Mother of Jesus, protect our Holy Father, Francis, and bless his intentions.

 Five Luminous Mysteries